 Business owners must run two businesses—the business as it is today and the one they believe they will have to run in the future.
 The greats had the power of anticipation.
 Bill Gates anticipated the rise of the PC.
 Henry Ford anticipated the automobile for every working family.
 The best in the world at what they do have the power to anticipate what is coming.
 Change is inevitable.
 How to adapt to the change is what is difficult.
 The answer to the future nearly always lies in the past.

-Looking at trends, the assumptions that a group or groups of people making, as well as the underlying fundamentals behind their assumptions is, I believe the best predictor of the future.
+Looking at trends, the assumptions that a group or groups of people make, as well as the underlying fundamentals behind their assumptions are, I believe, the best predictors of the future.
 Clearly, not all trends last or even make an impact on society, but an investor only needs to get a few trends right to be massively successful.
 Most investments do not work out, but a few “unicorns” can more than make up for the bad bets.
-Trends in business and government in the last 20 leads to a fairly clear picture of the future.
+Trends in business and government in the last 20 years leads to a fairly clear picture of the future.
 With all this in mind, here is what I anticipate in the next 10 years for the United States:

 -Increased surveillance of the populace

 -Insolvency for certain government departments and financial institutions

 -Less overall employment

 -Student loans being defaulted on by millions of students, leading to lower credit scores and less consumer spending

 -The disruption of many industries due to artificial intelligence

 -Labor will be less important, due to increased use of robotics